A Message from AAPIP’s New President & CEO, Connie Chung Joe: Ready to Listen, Learn, and Lead Together

 What if race-explicitness serves us all, at the expense of none?
 Current corporate and political leadership decisions are centering the idea of a colorblind meritocracy, one that ignores race in …

-Asian Americans/Pacific Islanders in Philanthropy, Native Americans in Philanthropy, and Native Hawaiian Philanthropy form partnership to better support Native Hawaiian communities through philanthropy Washington, D.C. – Today, Asian Americans/Pacific Islanders …
+Asian Americans/Pacific Islanders in Philanthropy, Native Americans in Philanthropy, and Native Hawaiian Philanthropy form partnership to better support Native Hawaiian communities through philanthropy Washington, D.C.– Today, Asian Americans/Pacific Islanders in …

 In 1992, US Congress appointed May as National Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Heritage Month in remembrance of the month during which the first Japanese immigrants arrived …